GoogleCloudPlatform/php-docs-samples/appengine/flexible/symfony/README.md

 ## Copy over App Engine files

-For your app to deploy on App Engine Managed VMs, you will need to copy over the files in this
+For your app to deploy on App Engine Flexible, you will need to copy over the files in this
 directory:

 ```sh